tadeleTuli/HARNets/README.md

 + In order to use the HARNets, there are three networks given in the source code.
 These are for spatial activity recognition (RGB based), IMU based activity recognition (Skeleton) and RGB open pose activity recognition (2D).
 The networks use LSTM and CNN networks on Tensorflow architecture.

 ### Spatial based activity recognition using RGB data
+(This code applies to [this](https://github.com/Valayramani/HARNet/tree/main/RGB%20Video) folder)

 + __Following are the steps for training a model CNN + LSTM and prediction for video RGB data__

-1. Place the videos by downloading from InHard datasets according to the following hierarchy.
+1. Place the videos in data/train and data/test folders.
 Each video type should have its own folder as shown below.

 ```
 	| data/test